Enrico Alfano: Camorra boss

+From the traditional ranks of criminals, a new brand of sophisticated camorristi evolved: the 'elegant camorra' or 'camorra in straw-yellow gloves' (in guanti gialli) that moved among the affluent strata of Neapolitan society and provided them the means to enjoy their vices; at a cost.
+These 'gentlemen mobsters' mingled with the bourgeoisie in the Galleria Umberto I, a prestigious new arcade built as part of the reconstruction programme following the cholera epidemic of 1884, where Alfano had his informal headquarters at the Caffe Fortunio.
 In 1902, the famous French vaudeville singer and dancer, and the vedette of the Folies Bergère, Eugénie Fougère, who was performing at the Salone Margherita a café-chantant in Naples, contacted Alfano to get back her stolen jewelry.
 Within a few days, Alfano tracked the thieves and restored the jewelry.
 The case hit the news headlines and Alfano was arrested for complicity with the thieves but was absolved.

 The power of Alfano reached as far as politics.
 Together with his right-hand men, the priest Ciro Vitozzi and his associate Giovanni Rapi, Alfano was said to be the man behind the election in 1904 of the Count Vincenzo Ravaschieri Foschi to parliament to the detriment of the incumbent socialist deputy Ettore Ciccotti.
 The night before the election dissident voters were intimidated, assaulted, beaten, and sustained knife injuries by ruffians hired and encouraged by both the Camorra and the police, since the authorities equally disapproved of a socialist candidate.
 Alfano, Rapi and Vitozzi were seen and photographed while actively directing the vote in favour of Count Ravaschieri in the Camorra controlled district of Vicaria in which Ciccotti surprisingly had won in 1900.
 Ravaschieri won the 1904 election.